hpcc-systems/HPCC-Platform/esp/src/test-ui/tests/framework/documentation/DesignDocument.md

 1. **Find Column Header**: Locates the column header element for the specified column key.

+2. **Scrolls To Find Header**: Uses JavascriptExecutor to scroll and bring the column header into view.

-2. **Retrieve Sort Order**: Retrieves the current sorting order from the column header's attribute `aria-sort`.
+3. **Retrieve Sort Order**: Retrieves the current sorting order from the column header's attribute `aria-sort`.

-3. **Click to Change Sort Order**: Clicks the column header to change the sort order and waits for the sorting order to change using `waitToLoadChangedSortOrder`.
+4. **Click to Change Sort Order**: Clicks the column header to change the sort order and waits for the sorting order to change using `waitToLoadChangedSortOrder`.

-4. **Return New Sort Order**: Returns the new sorting order.
+5. **Return New Sort Order**: Returns the new sorting order.

 ####  Method: `waitToLoadChangedSortOrder(String oldSortOrder, String columnKey)`